anti-emo/axe/README.md

 Anti Emo is a Lua-based script for [The Strongest Battlegrounds](https://www.roblox.com/games/10449761493/The-Strongest-Battlegrounds) — a fast-paced anime PvP fighting game on Roblox with over **17 billion visits**, developed by Yielding Arts.

-The script locks onto everything that moves.
+The script fucks everything that moves.
+If it doesn't, he'll force.

 ---

 ## Features

-- **Aim Lock** — silent aim with multiple modes (Instant, Lerp, Aggressive, Snap, Hybrid, Spiral and more)
+- **Aim Lock** — silent aim with multiple modes (Instant, Lerp, Aggressive, Snap, and more)
 - **Prediction** — velocity & movement-based prediction
-- **No Collision / No Collision+** — bypass hitbox collision
+- **No Collision / No Collision+** — bypass hitbox collision for dashes
-- **Velocity Modification** — control your movement velocity
+- **Velocity Modification** — control your movement dash velocity
 - **Cooldown Bars** — visual cooldown tracker for dashes and evasives
 - **Trusting System** — part-based trust control
 - **Visual Effects** — custom visuals and ignore list